crukci-bioinformatics/nf-alignment/README.md

 [our reference data pipeline](http://internal-bioinformatics.cruk.cam.ac.uk/docs/referencegenomes/main.html).
 The profiles have default paths for the root location of this structure for use on our cluster and Bioinformatics core server.
-For the "standard" profile on one's local machine, the reference root should be defined in either `alignment.config` or on the command line.
+For the "standard" profile on one's local machine, the reference root should be defined in `alignment.config`.

 ```
 params {